kathrinmzl/WanderWallet/README.md

 9. As a user, I want to track multiple trips at once

-10. As a user, I want to categorize expenses (e.g., food, transport, accommodation)
+10. As a user, I want to categorize expenses (e.g. food, transport, accommodation)

 11. As a user, I want to see charts of my spending for better insights